mbahri/mbahri.github.io/about.md

 I am a PhD Candidate in Computer Science at [Imperial College London]("http://www.imperial.ac.uk) with [Dr Stefanos Zafeiriou]("https://wp.doc.ic.ac.uk/szafeiri/") and [Prof. Michael Bronstein]("https://www.imperial.ac.uk/people/m.bronstein") working on Geometric Deep Learning, with applications to Computer Vision and network analysis.

-I have recently been a Research Intern at [Google AI]("https://ai.google/") in Machine Intelligence/Machine Perception for Fall 2018 in New York City.
+Recently, I was a Research Intern at [Google AI]("https://ai.google/") in Machine Intelligence/Machine Perception for Fall 2018 in New York City.
 Previously, I interned in Quantitative Research (Systematic Trading) at [JPMorgan Chase & Co]("https://www.jpmorgan.com/") in London for the Summer 2018.

 I graduated with an MSc in Advanced Computing from Imperial College London, and a *Diplôme d'Ingénieur* in Applied Mathematics and CS from Ensimag (Grenoble), both with Distinction.